Free Shipping on orders over $50*

 Their video talks about this process in regards to their fruit and veggie capsules, but it’s the same for the apples used in their fiber.

-But our favorite part of Balance of Nature Fiber & Spice?
+But what’s our favorite part of Balance of Nature Fiber & Spice?
 It’s got to be the taste.
-We don’t recommend taking it with just water, although you could and it’s surprisingly not all that bad like you’ve come to expect from other fiber supplements.
+We don’t recommend taking it with just water, although you could and it’s surprisingly not all that bad like you may have come to expect from other fiber supplements.

 Because they include a dozen spices, the taste is pretty unique.
 Those spices are allspice, cardamon, cinnamon, cloves, coriander, cumin, fennel seed, fenugreek, ginger root, mustard, nutmeg and turmeric.

 The apple fiber makes apple juice a great choice for mixing the fiber.
 It’s a nice cidery taste.
 Some people even like it in oatmeal or cereal.
 But our favorite has got to be almond milk.
 It creates a great texture, great flavor and we promise you’ll enjoy it.
 The taste is something similar to a chai flavor.

 Fiber is good for you and you need more of it.
 The best way to get more fiber is through a daily fiber supplement.
 And the best daily fiber supplement is made by Balance of Nature.